MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 1. Click the details tab.
      ![Task Manager default](../media/images/known-issues-task-mgr-02.png)
-1. Find the `SearchUI.exe` process (which is the Cortana agent), and kill the process with the `End task` button.
+1. Find the `SearchUI.exe` process (which is the Cortana agent), click on it, and kill the process with the `End task` button.

+The next invocation to Cortana will restart the agent with a clear identity cache, and load the correct grammars to recognize unique invocation names.
 Subsequent invocations to Cortana should work as expected.

-The next invocation to Cortana will restart the agent with a clear identity cache, and load the correct grammars to recognize unique invocation names.

 <!-- //TODO: AIT
 ### Known Issues for Skills Imported from Alexa